r3eckon/BNG-BeamLegalRacing/README.md

 Want easy money to play around with expensive cars without grinding?

-Just add a bunch of 0s to your money value and restart the scenario for changes to take effect!
+Open beamLR/mainData with notepad and add a bunch of 0s to your money value.

+Restart the scenario for changes to take effect!

 With modder install almost everything about the mod can be quickly changed.